ArGaL-D/insert-query-generator/README.md

 # insert-query-generator

 Hi,
-You can generate a lot of random inserts and save them in a sql file and add it to your database for testing purposes.
+You can generate a lot of random inserts and save them in a sql file and add them to your database for testing purposes.

 Hola,